Rhinemann/mage-hack/Core.md

 ### d10 Rend Gauntlet / Seal Breach / Bind Spirit

-As the magus approaches Mastery, he can tear Gateways in the Gauntlet, allowing groups or large objects to pass through… or close such breaches, too.
+As the magus approaches Mastery, they can tear Gateways in the Gauntlet, allowing groups or large objects to pass through… or close such breaches, too.
 Both applications, of course, are deeply vulgar.

 At this Rank, the magus may also compel spirits to appear, bind them into Fetish objects, or tie them to certain spots or prisons.
 For obvious reasons, such bondage is risky, especially if the spirit is powerful.
-A brave or foolish Spirit magus can even turn himself into a temporary Fetish, channeling a spirit entity into his mortal body; in such cases, he loses his ability to use true magick, but he may employ the capabilities of the spirit inside him.
-On the flipside, he can also exorcise a spirit that has possessed a mortal host.
+A brave or foolish Spirit magus can even turn himself into a temporary Fetish, channeling a spirit entity into his mortal body; in such cases, they loses his ability to use true magick, but they may employ the capabilities of the spirit inside him.
+On the flipside, they can also exorcise a spirit that has possessed a mortal host.
 In all cases, the magus enters a series of resisted rolls against the spirit, pitting his Willpower against that spirit’s own.

 ### d12 Forge Ephemera / Gilgul / Break the Dreamshell

-The Spirit Master is now able to command ephemera itself, creating, challenging, and destroying spirit matter as he Wills.
-With such power, he may create Realms, imbue or drain a spirit of Essence, instill a soul within an empty shell of Life or Matter, and bestow the awful sentence of Gilgul – the destruction of a magus’s Avatar.
+The Spirit Master is now able to command ephemera itself, creating, challenging, and destroying spirit matter as they Wills.
+With such power, they may create Realms, imbue or drain a spirit of Essence, instill a soul within an empty shell of Life or Matter, and bestow the awful sentence of Gilgul – the destruction of a magus’s Avatar.
 Such powers are always vulgar and feature devastating consequences even when the magus succeeds.

 This power also allows the magus to break the Dreamshell and venture beyond the Horizons, wandering into the Deepest of Umbrae.